 Eiders have been known to produce the warmest feathers in the world, Eider down.
 Eider down is no longer highly sought after, it has been replaced by domestic fowl down and synthetics.
 The harvesting of down does not impact the population negatively because their chicks leave the nest soon after hatching and the down used by the hens to make their nest is there for the taking.

-The Hen Eider will lay 1 to 14 eggs and the Eiders raise their young by creching which is where several Hens gather with their broods and work as a team raising the chicks in groups of up to 150 birds.
+The Hen Eider will lay 1 to 14 eggs and the Eiders raise their young by creching where several Hens gather with their broods and work as a team raising the chicks in groups of up to 150 birds.
 This helps ward off predators.
-The Common Eider will nest in large colonies on coastal islands numbering into the 15,000 or so, nesting pairs.
-There is evidence that shows that these birds will return to the very same island they hatched on to nest year after year.
-The Common Eider winters along the East coast ranging as far south on occasion to New York/New Jersey but mostly stays off shore feeding on coastal shoals of Cape Cod and Nantucket.
+The Common Eider will nest in large colonies on coastal islands numbering into the 15,000s or so, nesting pairs.
+There is evidence that these birds will return to the very same island where they hatched to nest year after year.
+The Common Eider winters along the East coast ranging as far south on occasion as New York/New Jersey, but mostly stays off shore feeding on the coastal shoals of New England.